Wen-Zeng/Areal-Interpolation/README.md

 # Areal-Interpolation

-This repository contains data and code to reproduce the analysis described in a paper submitted in Computers, Environment and Urban Systems in June 2019.
+This repository contains data and code to reproduce the analysis described in a paper submitted in Computers, Environment and Urban Systems.

+You can download the .R files and run them in R or RStudio.
+It loads the .RData files and provides links to the .R files which describe how the data were created and assembled.
+You may need to install some of the packages but the code checks and does this.
+The script will load up the data (and different forms of ancillary data) and illustrate each of areal interpolation approaches described in the text.

 Five different areal interpolation methods were used: 1.
 Areal weighted method, 2.
 Network method, 3.
 Dasymetric method, 	4.
 HP-census method, 5.
 HP-sales method.
 The data used in these interpolation methods are respectively in: DataAW.RData, DataNet.RData, DataDasy.RData, DataHPcensus.RData, DataHPsales.RData.
 The R script used to capture the house sales data from the websites is in ScrapeWeb.R.
 The codes for three figures in the papers are in: Histogram.R, Cumsum.R and Error map.R.
 The data used in these figures are in: DataHist.RData, DataCumsum.RData and DataErrormap.RData.